U.S. Treasury official: G20 sees need to 'double down' against devaluation

 Currencies have come into sharp focus at the G20 meeting, after China devalued the yuan in a surprise move in August, sparking market turmoil.

-But Beijing appears to have learned about the importance of transparency in the communication of monetary policy from its latest market turmoil, the official said.
+But Beijing appears to have learnt about the importance of transparency in the communication of monetary policy from its latest market turmoil, the official said.

 A draft of the communique obtained by Reuters on Friday showed that G20 members will likely to reiterate a promise to "refrain from competitive devaluations and resist all forms of protectionism".